 This program emphasizes those skills required by the highly competitive field of electro-mechanical technology.
 At the completion of the program, graduates will be engaged in designing, manufacturing, inspecting, operating, and maintaining various types of electro-mechanical systems.
-Within the mechanical component, manufacturing processes such as CNC & design aspects are emphasized.
-Within the electrical component, skills are developed in circuits, AC & DC machinery, and industrial programmable controller applications.
+Within the mechanical component, manufacturing processes such as CNC and design aspects are emphasized.
+Within the electrical component, skills are developed in circuits, AC/DC machinery, and industrial programmable controller applications.

-1. Demonstrate professional conduct and interpersonal communication skills (verbal and written) with co-workers and other technical personnel.
+- Demonstrate professional conduct and interpersonal communication skills (verbal and written) with coworkers and other technical personnel.

-5. Demonstrate knowledge of manufacturing process on different machines, tools and materials by operating conventional and CNC equipment.
+- Demonstrate knowledge of manufacturing processes on different machines, tools and materials by operating conventional and CNC equipment.

 Students who successfully complete the electro-mechanical major may continue their studies toward a bachelor’s degree in Mechanical or Manufacturing Engineering Technology and/or Industrial Technology at various universities.
-Further information regarding any of these opportunities is available through the department dean or transfer counselor.
+Further information regarding any of these opportunities is available through the office of the dean or transfer coordinator.